Last Updated on March 4, 2022

 - High quantity of dead fish in the water

 - Abnormal smells or colors coming from the water

 All of these can be signs of changes in the water and potentially foul play from professional fishermen or harvesters that come with the intention of soaking up as much of the fish as they can.
 It’s up to you to report this type of information to local conservation authorities.

 This is what Trout Unlimited WV has set out to do.
 Educate people, help them understand their role, partner with powerful people in the industry, and make a real difference in our local water so we can continue to enjoy the many pleasures of trout fishing for years to come.

 If you’re interested in getting involved, Trout Unlimited WV has a large calendar of activities that happen all throughout the year.
-You can join in on the fun while also making a tremendous impact on the ponds, lakes, rivers, and streams in beautiful West Virginia.
+You can strap on your fishing waders and join in on the fun while also making a tremendous impact on the ponds, lakes, rivers, and streams in beautiful West Virginia.